MauricioReisdoefer/fastjson-db/CONTRIBUTING.md

-# Contributing to JsonLite #
+# Contributing to FastJson-db #

-Thank you for considering contributing to jsonlite!
+Thank you for considering contributing to FastJson-db!
 We welcome contributions of all kinds, including bug fixes, new features, documentation improvements, and examples.

 ## How to Contribute ##